OzuYatamutsu/Niu32/README.md

 Registers are prefixed with a `$`, and line comments are prefixed with a `!`.

 Although not a valid register in our instruction set, we will refer to instruction arguments involving registers with the designations `$arg1`, `$arg2`, and `$argD` for source and destination registers, respectively.
+We will use the value `0xBEEF` for numerical arguments.

 ## Instruction word format